Kirankumarvel/Streamgraph-Visualizer/README.md

+Here’s a clear, well-formatted README.md for your Streamgraph Visualizer project:

+---

 # 📊 Streamgraph Visualizer

 A minimal yet powerful Python script that creates beautiful **streamgraphs** using sine and cosine waves.
 This project leverages `matplotlib` and `numpy` to visually demonstrate layered data with a flowing "wiggle" baseline.